Outlook continues to hold its own as the workplace email program of choice.

 - When reviewing your own work and productivity, it can be useful to review and acknowledge what you have finished

-- Managing completed tasks is emotionally satisfying, and the process of either reviewing them, grouping them, or disposing of them can add valuable psychological boost to stressful work
+- Managing completed tasks is emotionally satisfying, and the process of either reviewing them, grouping them, or disposing of them can add a valuable psychological boost to stressful work

-Outlook is a powerful tool for workplace email and communication, but it has significant limitations, and doesn’t always work well with a productivity system like GTD.
+Outlook is a powerful tool for workplace email and communication, but it has significant limitations and doesn’t always work well with a productivity system like GTD.

 Adopting an additional tool like Flow-e enhances Outlook’s natural capabilities, compensates for its weaknesses, and streamlines your time and inbox management.